Transfer in Ballroom Dance:

 a solution: To increase the variety-and-fun for their partner, a leader can multiply the number of patterns that are available if they use transfers-of-patterns, IF when they learn a pattern in one kind of dance, they transfer this pattern to other dances.
 For example, most patterns from one 6-step dance (waltz, foxtrot, rumba, mambo, cha cha,...) can work well in other 6-step dances.
 And we can transfer patterns from one 4-step dance (foxtrot, swing,...) to another.
 Using transfer-of-patterns is one strategy (among many) for increasing fun with dancing. transfers in 6-Step & 4-Step Dances }

 a problem (for both dancers): Along with my partner, I also was bored when I knew only a few patterns, so I had to repeat these patterns (over & over & over & over) during an evening.
 Now I know many more patterns — although not nearly what is possible, what I've seen other dancers do, or I can imagine — but boredom still is a problem for a leader, because...
-Followers get to dance whatever is led by a variety of leaders, so they can have many “magical mystery tour” experiences, often wondering “what will happen next?” throughout the evening.
+Followers get to dance whatever is led by a variety of leaders, so they can have many “magical mystery tour” experiences, often wondering “what will happen next?” throughout the evening, and getting different answers from each new partner.
 But as a leader, I get to dance only what I know (nothing more), over and over.

 Using Transfer-of-Learning to Increase Variety